+- File the FAFSA.
 If you haven't done so already, file your Free Application for Federal Student Aid (FAFSA).
-Those who need help filing the FAFSA can contact the Office of Financial Aid to schedule an appointment with a financial aid counselor.
+If you need help filing your FAFSA, contact the Office of Financial Aid to schedule an appointment with a financial aid counselor.
 As always, you can also have your questions answered by emailing firstname.lastname@example.org or calling 630-844-6190.
 File your 2022-2023 FAFSA at fafsa.gov and use AU school code 001634.

 Be sure to have the following items when filing your FAFSA:

 - All students, parents, and borrowers are required to create an FSA ID.
 You can apply for an FSA ID at fsaid.ed.gov.

 - 2020 federal tax return (all schedules) and W-2s.

 My hope is that these tips will help you finish strong and help you prepare for your future.
 If you have any questions, please don’t hesitate to contact me directly.